sentenial/developer-docs/pages/prodWebhooks/wh_receivingep.md

 ## Listening for Events

-When an event occurs on your Nuapay account it is notified to your configured endpoint URL.
+When an event occurs it is notified to your configured endpoint URL.

 Notification Details - HTTP POST Request